-- Wear suitable clothing, including footwear. - Give clear and concise instructions. - Establish rules and ensure they are followed. - Be in a position to view all children working. - Ensure that all equipment is checked and returned. - Record any accidents in the school accident book. - Ensure children wear suitable clothing at all times: shorts and t-shirt; also jogging bottoms, trainers, jumpers when outside in cold weather. - Ensure watches and jewellery are removed.
+- Give clear and concise instructions. - Establish rules and ensure they are followed. - Be in a position to view all children working. - Ensure that all equipment is checked and returned. - Record any accidents in the school accident book. - Ensure children wear suitable clothing and footwear at all times: shorts and t-shirt; also jogging bottoms, trainers, jumpers when outside in cold weather. - Ensure watches and jewellery are removed.
 If earrings cannot be removed they must be covered with earring tape provided by the school or parent.